sigmf/SigMF/sigmf-spec.md

 **The `extensions` Field**

-The `extensions` field in the Global Object is an array of `extension objects` that describe SigMF extensions.
+The `core:extensions` field in the Global Object is an array of `extension` Objects that describe SigMF extensions.
 Extension Objects MUST contain the three key/value pairs defined below, and MUST NOT contain any other fields.

 | name       | required | type    | description                                                                 |